Quick Answer 🔍How many people use VPNs in 2023?

 13. Most People Use a VPN to Get Better Entertainment

-We talked briefly at the beginning of this article about VPN statistics and how essential VPNs are for your online security, but this isn’t the most significant reason people use a VPN these days.
+We talked briefly at the beginning of this article about key VPN statistics and how essential VPNs are for your online security, but this isn’t the most significant reason people use a virtual private network these days.

-Most people using VPNs these days use them to unlock services for better entertainment.
+Most people using VPNs use them to unlock services for better entertainment.
 This is 57% of people on mobile and 54% on the computer.

 Other reasons people have given for using a VPN include accessing a social network that has otherwise been restricted or staying anonymous when browsing online.